Bartosz Iwan

-Bartosz Iwan (born April 18, 1984) is a Polish footballer who recently played as a midfielder for Wieczysta Kraków.
+Bartosz Iwan (born 18 April 1984) is a Polish former professional footballer who played as a midfielder.
+He is currently the manager of Orzeł Bębło.

 Career

 In July 2011, he joined Olimpia Elbląg on a one-year contract.

-In 2019, he joined Wieczysta Kraków.
+In 2019, he joined Wieczysta Kraków as a playing assistant coach.
 In June 2020, his contract with Wieczysta was dissolved.

-Family
+In August 2022, Iwan was appointed manager of LKS Czarnochowice.
+He was, however, dismissed after just 3 matches.
+In January 2024, he was appointed manager of Piast Wołowice.
+He was fired in May 2025.

+Iwan was appointed manager of Zielonka Wrząsowice in July 2025; however, this cooperation proved to be extremely short-lived, ending after only a few days.
+He was then immediately appointed as the new manager of Orzeł Bębło, which was confirmed on August 1, 2025.

+Personal life

 He is a son of former Poland international Andrzej Iwan.